The annual scorecard tracks progress against this outcome through the following measures:

 A full discussion of these findings can be found in the Māori Identity and Wellbeing chapter of the Three Yearly Progress Report.

-Note: These monitoring reports do not capture the impacts of Covid-19.
-For the most recent data available for Auckland (for example on the economic impacts of Covid-19) go to Auckland Council's Research and Evaluation Unit website in the 'new on Knowledge Auckland' section.
+Note: The Three Year Progress Report does not capture the impacts of Covid-19.
+For the most recent data available for Auckland (for example on the economic impacts of Covid-19), see Auckland Council's Research and Evaluation Unit website in the 'new on Knowledge Auckland' section.